strblr/batchload/README.md

-# batchload
+# superload

 Simplest possible batch loader.

 - Batches resource requests into a single call
 - No cache

-## Batchloader - A Simple Batched Resource Loader
+## Superload - A Simple Batched Resource Loader

-The module exports the Batchloader class, which provides a simple way to batch asynchronous resource requests.
+The module exports the Superload class, which provides a simple way to batch asynchronous resource requests.
 It collects individual resource requests made within a short time frame (configurable) and consolidates them into a single batched call.

 ### API Reference

 **Config<K, T>**

-This interface defines the configuration for the Batchloader (passed to the constructor):
+This interface defines the configuration for a Superload instance (passed to the constructor):

 - **delay?** _(number)_: An optional delay in milliseconds before processing queued requests.
 Defaults to 0.
 - **id** _(key: K) => string_: A function that returns a unique identifier for a given key.
 Used to deduplicate requests.
 - **loader** _(keys: K[]) => Promise<T[]>_: A function that accepts an array of keys and returns a promise which resolves to an array of corresponding resources.
 This function is invoked when the batch is processed.
 The order of returned values must match the order of keys.

-**Batchloader<K, T>**
+**Superload<K, T>**

-The main class responsible for batching logic:
+The main class responsible for the batching logic:

 - **constructor(config: Config<K, T>)**
 - **load(key: K): Promise\<T>**